The Reset

 The girl spun around.
 “What happened to perfectionist Nina, anal about her hairpin matching her damn thong?” she snarked.

 “Times like this you improvise.”
-Nina shot back, unfazed.
+Nina shot back.
 “It’s not what we do” She picked the skin-coloured tights and ripped them with a sharp move, separating one thin line from the ruined fabric.
 She faced the mirror and tied 2 rounds of skin coloured fabric around her neck, leaving a little tongue sticking on the side.
-Then with a seductive tone “It’s how you sell it.”
+Then with a seductive tone “It’s what they wish you would do.”

 Nina smiled.
 Kissed her nose, and stood up.
 “How’s the crowd?”